snjy-sukhwani/MAD_Practical2_20012021053/README.md

 This is Practical 2 - MAKING FIRST ANDROID APP in Android Studio for Mobile Application Development(MAD).

 ## Creating New Project in Android Studio
-First of all,Open Android Studio
+First of all, Open Android Studio

 ![image](https://user-images.githubusercontent.com/110806025/187028644-4b613577-f084-4bf3-a305-55d1a5b51d33.png)